wwivbbs/docs/doorlord.md

 ------------------------------------------------------------------------
 ```

 * You will do this for each node that users access.
+Use ```]``` to
+go to the next NODE.
+Change the TEMP path.
+Everything else should be
+handled automatically.